collinogren/Autoboxer/README.md

 Code reviews will be performed by Collin Ogren and merging of pull requests are contingent on his approval.
 ## Code Standards
-- Autoboxer uses both functional and object oriented approaches, but tends to be more functional that OOP.
+- Autoboxer uses both functional and object oriented approaches, but tends to be more functional than OOP.
 - Treat classes more like structs and prefer records when possible.
 - Use functional programming when possible.
 Need a new feature?
 You probably should write it functionally.
 - Avoid monoliths.